Home Loan Apply555 views

 Formalities Required for Home Loan Balance Transfer

-The process of balance transfer requires you to meet the following formalities.
+The execution of balance transfer is contingent on completing the following formalities.

 - Request the existing lender to issue you a statement showing the total outstanding balance, the amount of interest & principal paid so far, the tenure left

-- Submit the same to the new lender
+- Submit the statement to the new lender

 - Also, ask the existing lender to issue a No-objection Certificate (NOC) regarding the balance transfer and submit it to the new lender

-- The loan account will be transferred to the new lender
+- Subsequently, the loan account will be transferred to the new lender

 - After all that, the new lender will receive the property-related documents from the existing lender